volontario/volontario-server/README.md

 ### `GET /users/:id`
 Returns a user with the provided `id`.

+### `GET /users/:id/:field`
+Returns a specific field of a user with the provided `id`.
+Has to be used to fetch expensive fields.

 ### `POST /users`
 Enters a user into the system.
 Returns `{ "ok": true|false }`.